thedataquarry/rustinpieces/pieces/datetime_parsing_csv/README.md

 # Modify a CSV file

-Read in data from a CSV file and write it back to a new CSV file with modifications.
+Read in data from a CSV file with datetimes and write it back to a new CSV file with modified datetimes.

 ## Goal